Sloth-on-meth/transcriber/README.md

 - Make sure your `config.json` is valid and contains the correct API keys.
 - Only providers with a valid API key will be used.
+- Rev AI is currently disabled due to unusable output for Dutch (raw JSON, not plain text).
 - If you get timeouts, try increasing the `timeout` value in your config.
 - For best results, use clear Dutch audio in WAV or MP3 format.